facundoolano/advenjure/README.md

 Advenjure is a text adventure (or interactive fiction) game engine.
 I wrote it as an excuse to learn Clojure.
 Some of its distinctive features are:

-  * Target the terminal and the browser with the same codebase (powered by ClojureScript).
+  * Target the terminal and the browser with the same codebase.
-  * Unix-like prompt with smart tab completion and command history (powered by [JLine](https://github.com/jline/jline2) and [jQuery Terminal](http://terminal.jcubic.pl/)).
+  * Unix-like prompt with smart tab completion and command history
-  * Customizable and localizable texts and commands (powered by [clojure-gettext](https://github.com/facundoolano/clojure-gettext))
+  * Customizable verbs and plugins.
-  * A domain specific language for dialog trees.
+  * LucasArts inspired dialog trees.

 ## Example game